oncody/civ-board-game-2010/README.md

 If you want to perform a city action but you don't have enough production from this city then you can rush production.
 You can convert 3 trade points to a single point of production.
 You can do this as many times as you want.

 ### Perform only one of the following actions:
-#### Deploy an army figure
+#### Deploy Army
 Costs 4 production.
 Limited to 6 army figures.
 Place an army figure in a legal square in your city's outskirts where you built this unit.
 If this square contains an enemy unit, a battle immediately takes place

-#### Deploy a scout figure
+#### Deploy Scout
 Costs 6 production.
 Limited to 2 scout figures.
 Place a scout figure in a legal square in your city's outskirts where you built this unit

-#### Recruit an artillery, infantry, or mounted military unit card
+#### Recruit Military
-Determine which type of military unit card you want to recruit.
+Determine which type of military card you want to recruit.
 Pay the cost corresponding to what rank you are for that unit.
-Then add that military unit card to your military unit hand.
+Add that card to your military hand.
+There are only a limited number of military cards.

 | Rank | Production Cost |
 | --- | --- |